 sudo apt-get update may be required before installing it.

 Using the machine executor also means that you get full access to the Docker process.
 This allows you to run privileged Docker containers and build new Docker images.

-The following example uses an image and enables Docker layer caching (DLC) which is useful when you are building Docker images during your job or workflow.
+The following example uses an image and enables Docker layer caching (DLC) which is useful when you are building Docker images during your jobs.

 machine: image: ubuntu-2004:202104-01 docker_layer_caching: true # default - false

 192.168.53.0/24 is reserved by CircleCI for internal use on the machine executor.
 This range should not be used in your jobs.

 To find out about migrating a project from using the Docker executor to using